-If both parties agree to the testing, this part of the process is as simple as the putative father giving a sample and then awaiting results.
-The testing can take place before or after the birth of the child, and if the tests are positive the father can then sign the Acknowledgment of Paternity or agree to have his name on the child's birth certificate.
+If both parties agree to the testing, this part of the process is as simple as the putative (presumed) father giving a DNA sample and then awaiting results.
+The testing can take place before or after the birth of the child, and if the tests are positive the father can then sign the Acknowledgment of Paternity.

 Rights and Responsibilities after Paternity is Established

 Once paternity has been established, a father has the same rights and responsibilities of any parent.
 The father will be required to provide safe, permanent housing for the child.
 The father is also required to commit to supporting the child until adulthood.
 This isn't just financial support; this also includes physical and emotional support as well.
 As a parent, a father will have a say in decisions related to the health and education of the child.
 By establishing paternity, the child also obtains certain rights from the parent.
 The child will be in line to inherit property from the parent's estate, for example.

 The rights and responsibilities of a parent are significant.
 If you have questions related to your parental rights, the family lawyers at the Worden Law Firm are ready to help.
 Contact the attorneys at the Worden Law Firm today to get the answers you are looking for.